DaveMBush/davembush.github.io/source/_posts/just-say-no-to-c-regions-really.md

 [I still say Regions are not useful… but…](//extractmethod.wordpress.com/2008/06/02/i-still-say-regions-are-not-usefulbut/)

-arguing that not only should we NOT use code regions, but if we do, we are hiding “bad code.”
+Arguing that not only should we NOT use code regions, but if we do, we are hiding “bad code.”
 He uses words like “retarded,” “lame excuse for a preprocessor tag,” etc.

 You’d think maybe this guy (gal?) just had a bad day when he wrote this, but no, he goes on to further defend his position in a later post.